mohammad-jafari-79/mohammad-jafari-79/README.md

 <img src="./github-banner.png" alt ="banner that says Mohammad Jafari - software engineer">

-## Education
+## About Me
-I've recently graduated with a Bachelor's degree in Computer Engineering from <a href="https://ub.ac.ir/">University of Bojnurd</a> and I am currently studying master of software engineering at <a href="https://imamreza.ac.ir/">Imam Reza International University</a> located in Mashhad.
-Currently, my GitHub profile includes some of my academic projects and exercises.
-As I am mainly interested in web development, some of these exercises and projects are related to website design using HTML, CSS, Sass, Bootstrap, JavaScript and jQuery, some of them have a deeper focus on JavaScript topics, and a few of them include PHP and AJAX.
+I hold a Master's degree in Software Engineering from Imam Reza International University and a Bachelor's degree in Computer Engineering from University of Bojnurd.
+My journey in software development has been fueled by a passion for creating efficient and elegant solutions, particularly in the realm of web development and programming frameworks.

+Currently, I'm working extensively with Python and Vue.js, diving deeper into modern front-end and back-end development practices.
+My GitHub repositories showcase a mix of academic projects, exercises, and real-world projects aimed at honing my technical skills.

 ## Skills in Front End

 * 💻 HTML, CSS, JavaScript, jQuery
 * 🎨🖌️ Bootstrap, Sass
+* 🔧 Vue.js (including Composition API)

 ## Back End Familiar with

-* PHP, Ajax, MYSQL, SQL Server
+* 🛠️ PHP, Ajax, MYSQL, SQL Server
+* 🔧 Python (Flask)

 ## Badge